WolfgangPhy/Neural-Network-for-mapping-interstellar-medium/README.md

 ```
 # Documentation

 The documentation of the code is available in the `Documentation` directory.
-You can find it in two fomat, in pdf and html.
+You can find it in two fomat, in pdf (in the `latex` directory) and html.
 The html format is more user friendly and you can navigate through the differents classes and methods easily.
 To use it open the `index.html` file in your web browser.

 # How it works ?